Our Guide To 4WD Lights4WD Products

 Let’s face it – off-roading in the Aussie bush is the reason we own a 4WD in the first place.
 But when the light fades, you want to know your 4WD lights will help you drive safe.

-They work in a similar way to normal incandescent light bulbs but are designed to be vibration resistant.
-They also last longer and shine brighter than incandescent lightbulbs.
+These work in a similar way to normal incandescent light bulbs but are designed to be vibration resistant.
+They also last longer and shine brighter than incandescent bulbs.

 Different wattages are available – most people go for 55 watt or 100 watt.
 The higher-wattage lights are brighter but also draw more current.
 For example, a typical 12V 100-watt halogen light will draw just over 8 amps.
 This isn’t much by itself, but when you have four lights on your 4WD, that’s more than 32 amps.